-- Election of directors (Proposal 1);

-- Advisory vote on the say-on-pay proposal (Proposal 2); and

-- The Charter Amendment (Proposal 4).
+- Election of directors (Proposal 1); - Advisory vote on the say-on-pay proposal (Proposal 2); - Advisory vote on the frequency of advisory votes on executive compensation in the future (Proposal 3); and - The Charter Amendment (Proposal 5).

 If the broker, bank or other nominee that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, that broker, bank or other nominee will inform the inspector of election that it does not have the authority to vote on the matter with respect to your shares.
 This is generally referred to as a "broker non-vote."
-Therefore, broker non-votes may exist in connection with Proposals 1, 2 and 4.
+Therefore, broker non-votes may exist in connection with Proposals 1, 2, 3 and 5.